Hrithik0112/Code-Sniper/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Run the application with `npm start`.
+3. Run the application with `npm dev`.

 ## Usage